skaut/skaut-google-drive-gallery/plugin/readme.txt

 We have a special page in our [documentation](https://napoveda.skaut.cz/dobryweb/en-skaut-google-drive-gallery/en-get-google-application) just about that.

 = What are the other options for this plugin? =
-For more info about all the options see the [documentation](https://napoveda.skaut.cz/dobryweb/en-skaut-google-drive-gallery).
+For more info about all the options see the [documentation page](https://napoveda.skaut.cz/dobryweb/en-skaut-google-drive-gallery/en-advanced-options) about advanced options.

 = How do I create a shortcode? =
 To show a Google Drive gallery add the shortcode [sgdg path="Folder name"] to the page where "Folder name" is a folder in the root directory of the plugin.